davedawkins/Sutil/README.md

 - Rework on binding and each block.
 Better tracking of created elements and reference fixing when bound elements changed etc
 - More "each" block examples.
 Covered a few more cases than are given in Svelte, due to differences in F# and JS.
 Still a w.i.p.
 - Browser DevTools plugin.
 Only *just* got the stores view working.
+See section `DevTools` further down.
 <img src="images/devtools.png" width="400" alt="Screenshot of Sveltish DevTools plugin">

 - More examples: FileInputs, Dimensions, If/Else/If-Else.
 Ported resize observer from Svelte (very clever stuff)